adistudio/ArthurD/README.md

 # ArthurD
-ArthurD is responsible for the login connection in the game.
+ArthurD is responsible for the in-game login connection developed by adistudio
+Website: www.adistudio.com.br